mootools/mootools-core/Docs/Element/Element.md

 Element Method: getParents {#Element:getParents}
 ------------------------------------------------

-Similar to [Element:getParent](#Element:getParent), but returns a collection of all the matched parentNodes up the tree.
+Like [Element:getParent](#Element:getParent), but returns a collection of all the matched parentNodes up the tree.

 ### Returns: